-Deeper, longer, farther is probably best.
-Consider the squat.
+Front squat.
 An ass-to-grass front squat, where the hip crease drops below the knees, will stretch/stress the patellar tendon that attaches the quad to the shin bone to a greater extent than squatting to just above parallel.

 Tendon discomfort is okay.
 Stress isn’t comfortable.
 Tendon pain is not and should be avoided.
 You want just enough discomfort to provoke a training stimulus, but not outright pain.

-Think about—and train—your connective tissue every day.
+How to train strengthen your tendons and ligaments may not always be top of mind, but it’s best to think about — and train — your connective tissue every day.
 That could range from random sets of eccentric heel drops and static squat holds done throughout the day.
 I like Dan John’s “Easy Strength” program, where you basically pick a few movements to do each day—every day—with a fairly manageable weight.
 Front squat, Romanian deadlift, and pullups, for example.
 2 sets of 5 reps each day for each exercise.
 Only add weight when it feels “too easy.”

 Pick a load and stick to it until it gets easy.
-In a pair of incredible appearances on Robb Wolf’s Paleo Solution Podcast, Christopher Sommer of Gymnastic Bodies explains how he puts together a tendon-centric program for an athlete.
+In a pair of incredibleappearances on Robb Wolf’s Paleo Solution Podcast, Christopher Sommer of Gymnastic Bodies explains how he puts together a tendon-centric program for an athlete.
 He has them stick with the same weight for 8-12 weeks.
 The first few weeks are hard.
 The weight feels heavy.
 At 4 weeks, it’s a lot easier but still a challenge.
 At 8 weeks, you start feeling like it’s too easy.
 And that’s where the tendon-building magic happens.
 By 12 weeks, what felt tough when you started is now “baby weight.”
 Your muscles are stronger and your tendons have had enough time to build collagen density.
 You’re able to manhandle the weight without a problem.

 Like I just mentioned above, another example is Dan John’s “Easy Strength,” which has you lift almost every day using light-moderate loads, only adding weight when 2 sets of 5 reps becomes really easy.
 You won’t see the rapid progression of Starting Strength, but it’ll also be easier on your body, prepare your tendons for higher loads, and remove the need for a gallon of milk a day.

-Building connective tissue strength isn’t just for preventing injuries.
+Tendon health isn’t just for preventing injuries.
 It will make you stronger, too.
 Every person aged 16 to 28 knows about “old man strength.”
 It’s that phenomenon of otherwise unimpressive looking old guys crushing your hand when shaking it, being immovable statues down low in pickup basketball games, and generally tossing you around like you were a child in any feat of strength.
 What explains it?
 It’s not the muscles (yours are bigger).
 It’s not the speed (you’re younger and faster).
 It’s gotta be the connective tissue made thick and strong from decades of hard living.

 And so in real-world, full-body movements and compound exercises like squats, deadlifts, pullups, and gymnastics work, healthy and strong tendons increase performance.
 They make you stronger, more explosive, more powerful, and more resilient.
 They allow your big impressive muscles to actually express themselves and reach their full potential.
 A healthy tendon is a conduit for your muscle to express its power.